Neighbours: Titles

-On 9 January 2017, a new set of opening titles debuted.
-The titles featured the cast members posing in front of green screen, instead of on the sets.
-Viewers also noticed that actors Ryan Moloney, Colette Mann and Zoe Cramond had their names misspelled.
-The spelling errors were corrected by the production team and the edited titles debuted the following day.
-The opening title sequence was updated in April 2017, following the arrival of the new Rebecchi family.
-The style of the titles was not changed, but most of the cast shots were re-filmed.
-On 21 May 2018, a new title sequence debuted.
-They are a return to the previous style of a live-action sequence filmed on the set.
+On 9 January 2017, a new set of opening titles debuted featuring the cast members posing in front of green screen, instead of on the sets, with the intention of reflecting cast changes more immediately.
+Actors Ryan Moloney, Colette Mann and Zoe Cramond had their names misspelled, but they were soon corrected and debuted the following day.
+Further revisions took placed in April, following the arrival of the new Rebecchi family.
+On 21 May 2018, the titles returned to the style of live-action sequences filmed on the set.
 This style remained with periodic updates in subsequent years.
 In January 2022, new location shots of Melbourne and its surroundings were introduced to the title sequence, reflecting the series' ambition to expand its filming locations.

+When the series returned in September 2023, a new title sequence debuted.
+Minor differences were featured in the titles between the Australian broadcast and episodes shown via Amazon Freevee, which Herbison described as "a fun curio for the fans".
+The new titles also introduced a group shot of the entire main cast at the end of the sequence, initially showing a pool party and later moved to Lassiters Lake.

+Awards and nominations

-Awards and nominationsNeighbours has received a wide variety of awards and nominations throughout its run.
+Neighbours has received a wide variety of awards and nominations throughout its run.
 The show has received 89 Logie Award nominations, of which it has won 31.
 It was inducted into the Logie Hall of Fame in 2005.
 It has also been nominated for "Most Popular Daytime Programme" at the UK's National Television Awards in five of the six years from 2000 to 2006.
 In 1997, the show won an award for Best Episode in A Television Drama Serial at the Australian Film Institute Awards.
 Two Neighbours actors have been nominated for Rose D'Or awards, once in 2004 for Ryan Moloney and again in 2005 for Jackie Woodburne.
 Neighbours has also won six Australian Writers' Guild awards.

+In 2024, Neighbours was nominated in the "Daytime Drama Series" category at the Daytime Emmy Awards in the USA, in its first year of eligibility.